-Greece is the seventeenth largest economy in the EU-28, with a population of 10.7 million.
+Greece is the seventeenth largest economy in the EU-27 with a population of 10.7 million.
 Greece imports significantly more food and beverages than it exports and is reliant on imports to meet the demands of Greek consumers for food products.
 Greece is strongly receptive to U.S. goods and services.
-In 2018, U.S. agricultural exports were valued at approximately $102.8 million, and Greece is ranked 14th out of the EU-28 in terms of importance for U.S. exports.
-Please see below for top five sectors with good sales potential:
+Pease see below for top five sectors with good sales potential:

-In 2018, the United States was the number one supplier of tree nuts (in value and quantity) to Greece.
+The United States arethe number one supplier of tree nuts (in value and quantity) to Greece.
 Most tree nuts are used as ingredients by the food processing sector (ingredient of most traditional pastries).
 Almonds are the most important commodity within this category.
 Greeks consume more tree nuts than other nationalities.
 Additional products with good sales potential include walnuts, pistachios, pecans, and hazelnuts.

 Fish and Seafood Products

 The excellent reputation and reliability of U.S. lobster and salmon help to boost exports.
-In Greece, seasonal consumption increased due to record tourism in 2018 and religious traditions.
 Fish consumption is growing as consumers associate fishery products with a modern healthy diet.
 Best prospects for U.S. fish and seafood exports are squid, smoked and frozen salmon, lobster, shrimp, crab, catfish, scallops, and pollock.